ldbc/ldbc_graphalytics_docs/README.md

 To release on arXiv, follow these steps:

-* Update the version number in the `ldbc.cls` file.
+* Update the version number in the `tex/version.tex` file.
 * Update the link on the title page in the `ldbc.cls` file to the tag of the new version number, i.e. `https://github.com/ldbc/ldbc_graphalytics_docs/releases/tag/vX.Y.Z` (to be created later).
 * Build the PDF and copy it to the `doc` directory.
 * Add link to the table in the `README.md` file.